Learn how to make these awesome DIY Mod Podge feather magnets to put in your garden or to decorate around the house!

 One of my very favorite bloggers is Amy from Mod Podge Rocks.
-And this project is totally an homage of sorts to Miss Amy since it uses both Mod Podge and rocks!
+And this project is, in a way, a homage to Miss Amy, as it incorporates both Mod Podge and rocks.

 Mod Podge Rocks DIY Magnets

-In trying to find a project that was kind of easy and kind of quick, these rocks came together really easily.
-And while at first, I thought they were a bit too easy, it turns out this is something that kids freak out for and love to do.
+In trying to find a project that was both easy and quick, these rocks came together really easily.
+And while I thought they were a bit too easy at first, it turns out that this is something kids love to do and get excited about.

 Mod Podge Rocks DIY Magnets